 IntroductionOur experts shows you easy DIY solutions for the most common central air conditioning repairs.
 You'll be up and running sooner and will save the expense of a service call.

 DIY Air Conditioning Service Repair

 We talked to local HVAC repair technicians to get their best do-it-yourself AC fan repair and maintenance tips.
 These tips will help you with the most common “low cooling” and “no cooling” problems.
-You’ll need an inexpensive multimeter, a voltage sniffer, an assortment of insulated screwdrivers and a socket set.

 If these AC repairs don’t work, at least you’ve covered the most common failures, and your service guy can concentrate on finding the more elusive problem.
 Plus, with the new parts, you’ll likely add years of breakdown-free air conditioning.
 Here’s how to start.